 In this example, if the bid-ask spread is tight (very close together) and there is a large amount of size on both sides of the market.
 Something that has good liquidity (is liquid) will always have a narrow bid-ask spread and a large number of contracts on both the bid and the ask.

 Bid 1.50 x 2.10 Ask

 Size 4 x 9 Size

-In this example the bid ask spread is very wide and there aren't very many contracts on either side of the market.
-Markets that have bad liquidity are not ideal to trade in.
+In this example, the bid-ask spread is very wide and there aren't very many contracts on either side of the market.
+Markets that have poor liquidity are not ideal trading environments.

 As a whole, you want to trade in markets with good liquidity that offers the trader the ability to get in and out of trades when you want or need to.